dirkk0/aframe-playground/README.md

 - code editing via [CodeMirror/](https://codemirror.net/)
 - hot reloading

 There are a number of features that could be implemented additionally ( file save, autocompletion etc) but I felt the feature set was sufficient for my use case.
-Feel free to create issues to discuss.
+Feel free to create issues to discuss more features.

 ## Adapt